varabyte/kobweb/README.md

 $ kobweb create site
 ```

-You'll be asked a bunch of questions required for setting up the project.
+You'll be asked a bunch of questions required for setting up your project.
 When finished, you'll have a basic project
 with three pages - a home page, an about page, and a markdown page - and some components (which are collections of
 reusable, composable pieces).
 Your own directory structure should look something like: